rhomobile/rhomobile-docs/eb/en/edge/guide/quick-start.md

 Now that you have your android device connected to your computer through adb, you are ready to deploy the EB onto your device using the Enterprise Browser Installer.

 ### Windows Mobile / Windows CE
-To connect your Motorola WinMo/WinCE device to your computer, all you need to do is connect the device.
+To connect your WinMo/WinCE device to your computer, all you need to do is connect the device.
 Upon connecting your device, the drivers and mobile Device Center application should be installed, allowing you to connect to your device.
 Once the software installs, be sure to reboot your computer and your device to make sure there are no complications.

 NOTE: Connecting your device to a USB 3.0 port will result in the device not being recognized by your computer.
 Be sure to connect the device to a USB 2.0 port.